Learning Dynamics of Meta-Learning in Small Model Pretraining: Learning Dynamics

 This suggests that MAML’s bilevel updates and episodic task pressure may help reorganize the optimization landscape to favor discrete qualitative shifts in representation.
 As explored in \citet{olsson2022context, wang2024loss, hoogland2024developmental}, model training often proceeds in qualitatively distinct stages: from brute-force fitting, to intermediate rule memorization, to compressed algorithmic abstraction.
 The drop in PER may signal such a transition---from early diffuse representations to compressed heads tuned to solve the repeated structure of SMLMT episodes.
 This representational transition is also reflected in the model’s adaptation performance.
 Around the same step where PER and Paloma perplexity undergo a sharp drop (step $\sim$3000), both support and query accuracies rise abruptly (see Figure~\ref{fig:meta}).
 Prior to this point, query accuracy remains relatively flat, indicating that the model struggles to generalize from support to query examples.
 But after the phase transition, the model rapidly learns to extrapolate, with query accuracy climbing from near random to over 0.5.

-This synchrony across metrics---loss, perplexity, support/query accuracy, and PER---provides compelling evidence of a coordinated phase shift in the model’s learning trajectory.
+This synchrony across metrics provides compelling evidence of a coordinated phase shift in the model’s learning trajectory.
 When looking into more granular checkpoints (Figure \ref{fig:big-bosh}), there is clearer evidence that the model transitions from an early stage where it relies on diffuse representations to a later stage where it reorganizes both its representations and update paths into a lower-dimensional, more modular form capable of few-shot generalization.
 That said, this phase behavior appears scale-sensitive as it is absent in smaller scales.
 This suggests that the capacity to reorganize may be gated by scale, and that below a certain threshold, the inductive pressure of MAML induces collapse rather than modularization.